 Regionally, employment growth over the next year will be robust for facilities managers.
 Employers expect to hire an additional 3,200 facilities managers over the next 12 months, a 14% growth rate.

 Those surveyed said the most preferred option for filling facilities manager vacancies is training workers from within the organization, followed by online job advertisements.

 Blockchain: A true disruptor for the energy industry.

-In its ongoing journey to power and move the world, the energy industry has faced many structural challenges that have been addressed through the effective deployment of innovative and groudbreaking technologies.
-The resulting industry landscape is technology rich and hightly streamlined, but is yet faced with a complex and costly transactional ecosystem which may prove itself as fertile ground for introduction of distributed ledger technology-better know as "blockchain".
+In its ongoing journey to power and move the world, the energy industry has faced many structural challenges that have been addressed through the effective deployment of innovative and groundbreaking technologies.
+The resulting industry landscape is technology-rich and highly streamlined but is yet faced with a complex and costly transactional ecosystem which may prove itself as fertile ground for the introduction of distributed ledger technology-better known as "blockchain".

 A Breakthrough in Establishing Trust

 Energy Careers, Salaries and Job Openings in California

 Nice report from the CA Community College System on some of the energy industry careers they train in including: